 Because Compass conversations are also intended to fit flexibly into your department routines, one of the four conversations could be combined or layered into an annual performance evaluation conversation that you are already having.

-Feel free to reach out to the Assistant Director of Student Employment Programs, Training, and Development— Elizabeth Wormsbecker—at firstname.lastname@example.org or 253.879.2639, or you can reach out to the Associate Dean for Experiential Learning and Civic Scholarship, Dr. Renee Houston, at email@example.com.
+Feel free to reach out to the Elizabeth Wormsbecker (Associate Director of Student Employment Programs, Training, and Development) at email@example.com or 253.879.2639.